"What you measure affects what you do." — Joseph Stiglitz

 Successful students often identify with their grade status — I have seen students weep bitterly at getting less than an A on a test — while the corresponding damage that low grades do to the identities of unsuccessful students is incalculable.

 One of the central goals of our new paradigm is to break the spell of grades by redefining their purpose.
 Rather than being a system of rewards and punishments, an external motivator, or a way to sort students along a bell curve, grades can become an important and useful part of the learning process.

-This change can be accomplished in part by creating a classroom culture that focuses relentlessly on genuine learning and deemphasizes the importance of grades.
-But structural changes are also necessary and important.
-This chapter will explore three broad strategies for redefining the meaning of grades: disentangling feedback from grades, having students self-evaluate their work, and participating in grade conferences with students.
+This change can be accomplished in part by creating a classroom culture that focuses relentlessly on self-directed learning and deemphasizes the importance of grades.
+But structural changes are also necessary.
+This chapter will explore three broad strategies for redefining the meaning of grades: Disentangling feedback from grades, having students self-evaluate their work, and participating in grade conferences with students.